- Signatory type: Asset owner (pension fund)

 In January 2021, the committee for responsible investment chose to exclude nine more countries.
 Four countries were excluded due to human rights concerns: Azerbaijan, Belarus, Cuba and Djibouti.
 The remaining five countries were excluded for a wider range of issues.
 We excluded 45 countries as of June 2021.

 The process for excluding sovereign bonds cannot avoid certain fundamental dilemmas.
 Firstly, as mentioned, there is the primary duty to safeguard our members’ pension savings through risk management and diversification, and to exclude all countries which violate human rights would, in our assessment, restrict diversification to an unacceptable degree.
 Secondly, while we exclude countries with the most egregious violations of human rights, many countries with serious human rights issues are emerging markets in need of capital to develop their economies.
 In navigating these challenges, we seek to be as transparent as possible by publicising all our holdings in the asset class on our website and reporting at least annually on the main exceptions and dilemmas regarding sovereigns in our portfolio.
-Currently these exceptions include Russia, Egypt, and the UAE.
+Currently these exceptions include Egypt and the UAE.
 This emphasis on transparency follows from our interpretation of the UN Guiding Principles on Business and Human Rights, and in our view has served to promote trust in our work.

 We track the performance of the customised benchmark versus the former benchmark, which reflects the entire market and has no exclusions, and we have not identified significant performance deviations to date.
 We maintain an ongoing dialogue with our asset managers to make sure that we are aware of all implications that the restrictions may have.
 As part of this, we discuss the individual as well as the aggregated volume of the exclusions and whether this has any adverse effects on the risk- and portfolio management.